MYLE-01/my_shift/README.md

 '5x2x8'|    5 days ON x 2 days off x 8 hour days
 '6x1x8' |    6 days ON x 1 day off x 8 hour days

+must be small x

-if you are a monday-friday work try this [workday Binary Sensor](https://www.home-assistant.io/integrations/workday/) as this look at the public hoildays in your country
+if you are a monday-friday worker try this [workday Binary Sensor](https://www.home-assistant.io/integrations/workday/) as this look at the public hoildays in your country

 ## Usage